eight04/angular-ezdialog/README.md

 	size: 'sm'
 };

-// full option list you can pass to dialog's method var opt = {
+// The option object you can pass to ezdialog's methods var opt = {
 	title: "title",
 	msg: "message",